 And the Steelers kicker injured his knee last year, lost his career because of it.

-And they had their Hall of Fame ceremonies on on Saturday night, all the induction speeches and so forth.
+And they had their Hall of Fame ceremonies on Saturday night, all the induction speeches and so forth.

-They have this giant tarp out on the field where they had stands and chairs set up for people to watch.
+And they have this giant tarp out on the field where they had stands and chairs set up for people to watch.

-So they pull a tarp off, and they hadn't painted yet the Hall of Fame logo or any of the team logos in the end zones.
+So they pull a tarp off and they hadn't painted yet the Hall of Fame logo or any of the team logos in the end zones.

-I don't know why they've only had how long to prepare for they play one game a year on this date.
+I don't know why they've only had how long to prepare.

 They play high school games there, but those don't start for a while.